 The market is dominated by branded player’s among which the major players are TBZ, Tanishq, ORRA, DitiJewellers, KalyanJewellers, Malabar gold, Joy Alukkas, Prince Jewellery, BhimaJewellers, LaguBandhuMotiwale, GRT Jewellers.
 There isapprox 455 Platinum Guild International (a body promoting platinum jewellery) authorisedjewellers selling platinum jewellery in India.
 Whereas unauthorized manufacturers are small to midsized jewellers catering to a region specific market who manufacture and sell platinum jewellery to small retailers.
 Among these, Dishaa Gold and Platinum, SS Platinum, Goldiam International Limited, Fine Platinum India Limited, N Gopaldas etc. are the leading manufacturers.

-In India Platinum Jewellery remained young India affair, representing the young Indians choice aging 20-29 years belongs to A & B class living in urban areas.
+In India Platinum Jewellery remained young India affair, representing the young Indians choice aging 20-29 years belong to A & B class living in urban areas.
 According to IKON’s findings, more than 60% of the platinum jewellery buyers prefer to buy platinum jewellery on their life turning events such as engagements and weddings.
-As most of the precious metal’s jewellery remains more of women centric so as the case with platinum jewellery, however there is an emerging niche of platinum jewellery for male segment which is growing at a faster pace among other emerging segments.
+As most of the precious metal’s jewellery remains more of women centric, so as the case with platinum jewellery, however, there is an emerging niche of platinum jewellery for male segment which is growing at a faster pace among other emerging segments.

 Related Report: The Indian Platinum Jewellery Market:Young India Affair